tacoto12/node/doc/api/process.md

 The following additional handling is implemented if the warning `type` is `'DeprecationWarning'`:

+* Each deprecation warning will only be logged once by default.
 * If the `--throw-deprecation` command-line flag is used, the deprecation warning is thrown as an exception rather than being emitted as an event.
 * If the `--no-deprecation` command-line flag is used, the deprecation